 The Board of Trade returns for August, issued last Saturday morning, continue to exhibit a steady growth in the commerce of the country.
-As compared with the corresponding month of last year, there is an increase of 885,513L in the declared value of our exportations.
+As compared with the corresponding month of last year, there is an increase of 885,513l. in the declared value of our exportations.
 This has been generally diffused, and there is scarcely an item of any importance on the unfavourable side.
 A slight diminution in the shipments of cotton goods is accounted for by the cessation of consignments to Calcutta, the total to India during the month being scarcely more than a third of the quantity sent in August, 1856.
-Still the aggregate despatched to that market during the present year shows an augmentation.
-In the present case it is to be remarked that, while there has been a falling off to India and China, a most satisfactory increase is observable to the United States and Brazil.
-The total of our exports for the first eight months of the year has been 84,666,7181., showing an increase of 9,976,7841., or nearly 12 per cent.
+Still the aggregate despatched to that market during the present | The small force under Havelock, not more than 900 year shows an augmentation.
+In the present case it is men, after moving rapidly and victoriously along the to be remarked that, while there has been a failing off to road from Cawnpore almost to Lucknow, found itself so India and China, a most satisfactory increase is observ- | beset by masses of the enemy, that, encumbered as it able to the United States and Brazil.
+The total of our was with its sick and wounded, its stores, &c., advance exports for the first eight months of the year has been 84,606,718L, showing an increase of 9,976,784L, or nearly 12 per cent.
 With regard to imported commodities, the consumption of articles of food and luxury has presented no material variation.
 The use of cocoa and sugar seems to be diminishing, owing to their present prices; but, although the latter is now showing a falling off, the quantity taken during the year has been rather in excess of 1856.
 As compared with 1855, however, the reduction in the consumption both of cocoa and sugar has been very great.
-Tea and tobacco still figure for an increase.
+Ten and tobacco still figure for an increase.
 Spirits and wine show a decrease; but the latter is only on the month, not on the year.
-The miscellaneous imports appear to have been on an average scale.---Idem.
+The miscellaneous imports appear to have been on an average scale.-Idem.

 The coalwhippers attached to the Coalwhippers'-office of the port of London, and those employed by agents, have struck for an advance of wages to 9d. a ton.
 The men assert that the office had suddenly lowered the rate of whipping from 7d. to 6d., and that that is an amount of remuneration they cannot subsist upon.
 It is stated that there are 1500 men on strike.
 About twenty gangs went to work at 9d. a ton on Saturday morning, the ships having made the advance.

 Messrs.
 Taylor and Bright, an old established firm in the corn trade at Hull, have failed, owing to the recent stoppage of the bank of Harrison and Watson.
-It is alleged that Mr. Bright is indebted on his own account 90,0007. to that establishment.
+It is alleged that Mr. Bright is indebted on his own account 90,000l. to that establishment.